 “You’re the pilot?”
 Jack asked over my head.

-“Yes, sir,” the man breathed.
+“Yes, sir,” the man managed.
 “I’m so sorry.
 We had no warning, no signs… it just formed right over us all of a sudden.
 There was no storm in the forecast.
 No rain… no clouds… I don’t know what happened.”

 “That wasn’t no storm,” a man with a thick southern drawl said softly, “there wasn’t no sound to it… no sound at all… and the lightning… It hit us over and over—I saw it myself hittin’ us—and it didn’t make no noise.”

-“No sound even then,” the southern man continued, “Like someone hit the dang mute button.
+“No sound even then,” the southern man continued.
+“Like someone hit the dang mute button.
 I don’t know what in the hell that was, but it wasn’t like no damn storm I ever seen.”